COVID-19 MENA Monitor Household Survey, CMMHH- Feb. 2021

 Arab Fund for Economic and Social Development

 The sample universe for the household survey was mobile phone users aged 18-64.
 Random digit dialing (RDD), within the range of valid numbers, was used, with up to three attempts if a phone number was not picked up/answered, was disconnected or busy, or picked up but could not complete the interview at that time.
 Samples were stratified by country-specific market shares of mobile operators.
-The sample is designed to cover at least 2000 unique households and individuals.
+The sample will be designed to cover at least 2,500 unique households and individuals (2000 Jordanians, 500 Syrian Refugees).
+Attrition is addressed through the addition of refresher households in later waves to maintain that target.
 A question is included in the survey for the number of phone numbers within the household to weight appropriately.
 Further weighting of the household and individual samples was done to reflect the demographic composition of the population as obtained by the most recent publicly available data with individual phone ownership and relevant demographic and labour market characteristics.
 In the individual interview, respondents who are employers or self-employed were asked to respond to either the household enterprise or farmer modules.

-Households are be followed up every two months up to a total of four interviews.
+Households will be followed up every two months up to a total of three interviews.
 Interviews are conducted by experienced survey research or polling firms in each country using computer-assisted telephone interviewing (CATI) techniques.

 Essentially, inverse probability weighting was used to reduce bias within a number of observable dimensions.
 Weights were created on three levels: Individual, household, and household member.
 Weights had the following inputs: